 If clients are an illustration of the architect’s point of view, the likes of Kanye West, Giorgio Armani, and Calvin Klein imply that Silvestrin is forward-thinking, classic, and elegant.
 In a long-running partnership, the architect has been in charge of revamping Giorgio Armani boutiques worldwide, including stores in Paris, Moscow, and Hong Kong, among others.
 Organic simplicity infused with ebony and limestone delivers a timeless elegance that uplifts Armani’s aesthetic while still having inviting and user-friendly environments for the brand’s exclusive clientele.

 His fondness for serenity makes his residential units the perfect setting for relaxation and contemplation.
 In Monte Carlo, the P Penthouse showcases the firm’s expertise in both architecture and design.
-The spacious living room is stretched to maximize views of the sea and the Cote d’Azur while bringing in light.
+The spacious living room is stretched to maximize views of the sea and the Cote d’Azur while bringing in the light.
 A vast floor plan and limestone and bronze elements make the unit quite sophisticated but far from cold.

 Silvestrin has managed to infuse a soul to minimalism, a design genre he doesn’t necessarily relate to.
 Instead, he believes his work is a reflection of himself, only better.
-According to Silvestrin, “silence, strength, endurance, decision, serenity and calmness are present in my character and in my architecture, however, through architecture, I can go beyond my character limitations: for instance, subtlety, finesse, and sophistication in details.” ■
+According to Silvestrin, “silence, strength, endurance, decision, serenity, and calmness are present in my character and in my architecture, however, through architecture, I can go beyond my character limitations: for instance, subtlety, finesse, and sophistication in details.” ■